HIV/AIDS in the Philippines: Response

-Wary of Thailand's growing epidemic in the late 1980s, the Philippines was quick to recognize its own sociocultural risks and vulnerabilities to HIV/AIDS.
+Wary of Thailand's growing epidemic in the late 1980s, the Philippines was quick to recognize its own sociocultural risks and vulnerabilities to HIV/AIDS, according to a 2008 report published by the United States Agency for International Development.
 Early responses included the 1992 creation of the Philippine National AIDS Council (PNAC), the country's highest HIV/AIDS policymaking body.
 Members of the Council represent 17 governmental agencies, including local governments and the two houses of the legislature; seven nongovernmental organizations (NGOs); and an association of PLWHA.

 The passing of the Philippine AIDS Prevention and Control Act in 1998 was also a landmark in the country's fight against HIV/AIDS.
 However, the Philippines is faced with the challenge of stimulating government leadership action in a low-HIV-prevalence country to advocate for a stronger and sustainable response to AIDS when faced with other competing priorities.
 One strategy has been to prevent STIs in general, which are highly prevalent in the country.

 The PNAC developed the Philippines' AIDS Medium Term Plan: 2005–2010 (AMTP IV).
 The AMTP IV serves as a national road map toward universal access to prevention, treatment, care, and support, outlining country-specific targets, opportunities, and obstacles along the way, as well as culturally appropriate strategies to address them.
 In 2006, the country established a national monitoring and evaluation system, which was tested in nine sites and is being expanded.
 Antiretroviral treatment is available free of charge, but only 10 percent of HIV-infected women and men were receiving it as of 2006, according to UNAIDS.

 This lack of distribution can be attributed to the focus of health spending towards disease specific programs instead of spending on public health which is more comprehensive and addresses multiple diseases.
 By spending on public health in general, the country would be able to strengthen the health system by creating effective health infrastructures that could carry out vertical programs without creating brain drain or hindering the economic development of the country.
 Without passable local infrastructure, health improvements would not be possible as distribution of medical care and medicines would be very limited; incidence and prevalence reports may not be accurate, and progress of health initiatives could not be tracked.

 Photographer Niccolo Cosme launched the Red Whistle campaign in 2011, inspired by red disaster preparedness whistles, to raise awareness and understanding of HIV/AIDs in the Philippines.